Genetics and Prostate Cancer: What Should Men Remember During Screening?

 One in nine men

 The mere mention of cancer puts an immediate fear of an early and unpleasant death in most people.
-About 1 in 41 men diagnosed with prostate cancer will die from it.
-Those surviving will have to manage cancer and treatment side effects.
-Since 40 in 41 men will survive prostate cancer, that means 97 percent of men will die from something other than prostate cancer.2
+Some men may die of it.
+Many others will survive but have to manage cancer and treatment side effects.

 What about genetics?

-Generally speaking, only about 5 to 10 percent of cancers diagnosed are inherited according to the National Cancer Institute.
-However, advice from prostate cancer charities is that having a first degree relative with prostate cancer doubles your risk.
-That’s an increase to about one in four for a Caucasian man.3,4
+Generally speaking, only about up to 10 percent of cancers may be due to inherited genetic changes, according to the National Cancer Institute.
+However, advice from prostate cancer charities is that having a first degree relative with prostate cancer can increase your risk.1

 None of this makes it easy for a man to decide whether or not to be screened for prostate cancer.
-There are plenty of physicians who are very against screening and it’s worth bearing in mind that the PSA test is far from perfect.
-Two-thirds of men with a raised PSA don’t have prostate cancer and there are men with a normal PSA who do have prostate cancer.
-The PSA test coupled with a digital examination is the only tool available to identify prostate disease.5
+There are plenty of physicians who are very against screening, and it’s worth bearing in mind that the PSA test is far from perfect.
+Some men with a raised PSA don’t have prostate cancer, and there are men with a normal PSA who do have prostate cancer.
+The PSA test coupled with a digital examination are among the tools available to help identify warning signs of prostate disease.

 Finding the BRCA2 gene in my family